Discover how you can become a safe and confident driver in record time. We focus on teaching defensive driving strategies.

-Cancellation and rescheduling need to be done one week prior to the lesson in order to be eligible for refunds or changes.
+Cancellation and rescheduling needs to be done at least one week prior to the lesson in order to be eligible for refunds or changes.
 If you are not sure about your schedule in advance we recommend that you do not book a lesson until you are.
 This will allow other students to benefit from our lessons.

 Click on the Book Now link at the top of the page and then click on the Log In link as shown in the picture below.